 The first images below show mezuzot that I make with paper collage and wood.
 The artwork is made from handmade papers, with the Hebrew letter “shin” always visible.
 Shin is the first letter of the word “guardian” and the first letter of one of the names of God.
 The two-part wooden cases were designed by me and Carol Entin, an artist/scientist friend who produced them on a laser cutter.
 Each case is sanded, glued and painted before the artwork goes in.
 When the artwork is complete and glued in, the mezuzah is sealed for protection with varnish.
 Each is approximately 5" tall and has a slot in the back for the scroll.

-The mezuzot are available at Kolbo Fine Judaica Gallery, 437 Harvard Street, Brookline, MA and can be ordered at www.kolbo.com.
+The mezuzot are available at craft fairs (see events page on this website) and at Kolbo Fine Judaica Gallery, 437 Harvard Street, Brookline, MA.
+They can be ordered at www.kolbo.com.